sib-swiss/termal/roadmap.md

   would have little effect.
 In a fast terminal (Alacritty, Ghostty, WezTerm, etc.), it's fast enough anyway ;) .

+* I tried computing the Spans that constitute the alignment only once, to avoid incessant lookups in the colormap.
+Also, on a busy, distant machine, there is a perceptible difference between monochrome, Lesk, and Clustal maps, even though all of them have the same number of keys (but not values: clustal has the most, monochrome the least (namely, 1)); interestingly, clustal is the slowest and monochrome the fastest.
+Not sure why, but anyway these HashMap lookups are mostly redundant. => This is done one branch `prec-spans` (only for zoomed-in mode, and with a fixed colormap), but the improvement is negligible (although the code is simpler and I still think this is th eway to go).
+The problem, I as beginning to understand (or so I think), is the number of changes to the screen: In the zoomed-out mode, very little changes (only the zoombox frame moves), while in zoomed-in mode, any motion causes the whole aln area to be redrawn.
+The result is that zoomed-in mode is much more likely to be laggy, and the effect increases with the size of the aln area (just change font size to see this).
+I'm not sure if double-buffering helps here (Ratatui does it anyway).
+Rather, I'm beginning to think that I should avoid redrawing the screen so many times.
+The way to do this would seem to be to convert a string of identical single-step motion commands (hjkl) into one motion of equivalent length, e.g. l l l l would be converted to a single l (but four steps instead of one).

+    All in all, after trying it out on the cluster with large and small alignments, in debug and release targets, the difference is minimal and appears swamped by the connection speed and/or the machine's load average.
+    So I'm keeping branch `squev` in case we eventually decide to implement the mechanism, but for now I don't merge this into `master`.

 Miscellaneous Ideas
 ===================